gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 limitations under the License.
 -->

-[spring-data-gemfire-name] ([spring-data-gemfire-name]) 2.0 introduces a new annotation-based configuration model to configure and bootstrap [vmware-gemfire-short-name] using the Spring container.
+Spring Data for VMware GemFire (Spring Data for VMware GemFire) 2.0 introduces a new annotation-based configuration model to configure and bootstrap GemFire using the Spring container.

-The primary motivation for introducing an annotation-based approach to the configuration of [vmware-gemfire-short-name] in a Spring context is to enable Spring application developers to *get up and running* as *quickly* and as *easily* as possible.
+The primary motivation for introducing an annotation-based approach to the configuration of GemFire in a Spring context is to enable Spring application developers to *get up and running* as *quickly* and as *easily* as possible.